c6fc/sonnetry/README.md

 ## Using the command line utility

 Sonnetry bundles the `sonnetry` command line utility for ease of use.
-It can be accessed one of two ways:
+It can be called depending on how you chose to install it:

 ```sh
 $ npx sonnetry   # Project-local